MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Refresh the browser window to verify that the activation was successful.

+ >**Note**: It can take up to 10 minutes for the licenses to activate.
+Continue refreshing the page until it appears.
+Do not proceed until the licenses have been activated.

 1. From the **Licenses - All products** blade, select the **Azure Active Directory Premium P2** entry, and assign all license options of Azure AD Premium P2 to your user account and the two newly created user accounts.

 1. In the Azure portal, navigate back to the Azure AD tenant blade and click **Groups**.